Hawaii dad paves way for son’s Little League World Series

 “Ping pong, whiffle ball, and we just play in the room,” Mikah said.

 They’re also still in school.
-Micah had homework to do after the big game today.
+Mikah had homework to do after the big game today.

-“Some language arts, so much!” he said.
+“Some language arts, so much!”
+Mikah said.
 “Schoolwork always comes first, man!” his dad laughed.

 Ken had more wisdom to offer the players.